- Total population: 6.1 million

 What still needs to be done?

-As the crisis pushes thousands of refugees into poverty and threatens their long-term social and economic health, the IRC’s work in Lebanon is more critical than ever.
+The crisis has pushed thousands of refugees into poverty and continues to threaten their long-term social and economic health, which makes the IRC’s work in Lebanon is more critical than ever.
 We pledge to put the needs of those most affected by crisis at the forefront of our efforts and to achieve measurable improvements in safety, empowerment, education, and economic well-being.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

-IRC teams and partners currently reach almost 60,000 people in Lebanon with lifesaving support.
-Over the next several years, we will focus on the following areas:
+In 2018, IRC teams and partners reached over 84,000 people in Lebanon with lifesaving support.
+Over the next year, we will focus on the following areas:

 As a leader in protection, the IRC will strengthen our efforts to stop child labor, identify violations of refugee rights, and provide legal services to those in need.